Breast pain: Breast cancer

 Some women who have pain in one or both breasts may fear breast cancer.
 However, breast pain is not a common symptom of cancer.
 The great majority of breast cancer cases do not present with symptoms of pain, though breast pain in older women is more likely to be associated with cancer.

 Diagnosis

 Diagnosis involves breast examination, with medical imaging if only a specific part of the breast hurts.
-Medical imaging by ultrasound is recommended for all ages, well in those over 30 it is recommended together with mammography.
+Medical imaging by ultrasound is recommended for all ages, as well in those over 35, it is recommended together with mammography.

 Ruling out the other possible causes of the pain is one way to differentiate the source of the pain.
 Breast pain can be due to: